TRAFFIC, TRANSIT, WEATHER: Thursday info

 Metro – Regular schedule, but trip cancellations are still happening, so watch for alerts (if you’re not signed up to get them, check channels like this).

-Water Taxi – Now on the spring/summer schedule, which adds Friday/Saturday late-night runs starting tomorrow.
+Water Taxi – Now on the spring/summer schedule, which adds Friday/Saturday night runs.

 SPOTLIGHT TRAFFIC CAMERAS